microchip-pic-avr-examples/avr128da48-cnano-i2c-send-receive-mplabx/README.md

 7. Select the AVR-DA COMn port and provide the correct configurations.
 Then, visualize the serial output on the terminal window.
 In this example, the I2C device scanning phase is described.
 The devices with the addresses 0x55, 0x56, and 0x57 responded with ACK.
 <br><img src="images/serial_result.png" width="600">

 After turning the potentiometer rotor one way and the other, the LEDs will indicate the level of that voltage, as presented below.
-The ADC conversion result is received from the 12-bit ADC - I2C slave device, it is normalized (obtaining a 3-bit value to be indicated using the 8-LED bar), and the result is transmitted to the 8-bit I/O Expander - I2C slave device.
+The ADC conversion result is received from the 12-bit ADC - I2C client device, it is normalized (obtaining a 3-bit value to be indicated using the 8-LED bar), and the result is transmitted to the 8-bit I/O Expander - I2C client device.
 <br><img src="images/I2C_LED_bar_Result.gif">

 ## Summary

-This application shows how to use the TWI0 as an I2C compatible master to communicate with two I2C slave devices:
+This application shows how to use the TWI0 as an I2C compatible host to communicate with two I2C client devices:

 - MCP3221 - equipped with a 12-bit ADC
 - MCP23008 - equipped with an I/O Expander